romainchapou/confiture.nvim/README.md

 - Use the same simple vim commands (for example `:Confiture build_and_run`), or better, mappings, to launch build commands in all your projects.
 - Have your project specific commands stored with your project files and not in your `init.vim`/`init.lua`.
 - Have a `build_and_run` function to build with a call to `:make` and run a command if the build succeeds.
-- Support for asynchronous builds and commands using [tpope/vim-dispatch](https://github.com/tpope/vim-dispatch) and the integrated nvim terminal.
+- Support for asynchronous builds and commands using [tpope/vim-dispatch](https://github.com/tpope/vim-dispatch), the integrated nvim terminal or [akinsho/toggleterm.nvim](https://github.com/akinsho/toggleterm.nvim).
 - Keeping it simple: leverage standard neovim features, use as less vimrc configuration as possible, and provide a configuration file format that is easy to tweak.